hoangvvo/next-connect/README.md

 `Middlewares` that are not error handler will be skipped over.
 It is not neccessary for the former middleware to call `next()`.
 Calling `next(new Error())` will also trigger error middleware.

-Error middleware is similar to regular middleware except an addition `err` as the first argument.
+Error middleware is similar to regular middleware except an additional `err` as the first argument.

 ```javascript
 handler.get(function (req, res) {